buffer/thug/doc/source/build.rst

 Rarfile homepage is located at http://rarfile.berlios.de/.

-If not available as a package for your Linux distribution, the best way to install rarfile is through easy_install.
+If not available as a package for your Linux distribution, the best way to install rarfile is through pip.

 .. code-block:: sh

-        # easy_install rarfile
+        # pip install rarfile

 Yara